DevExpress/testcafe/CONTRIBUTING.md

 ## Contribute Code

 TestCafe expects contributor pull requests to meet certain standards.
-Before submitting a pull request, ensure that you have completed the following tasks:
+Complete the following tasks before you submit a pull request:

+-   Include appropriate tests:

+    -   If your code contains a bug fix, include regression tests.
--   Pull requests that fix bugs need to include regression tests.
-Pull requests that introduce new capabilities need to include unit tests and/or functional tests.
+    -   If your code introduces new capabilities, include unit tests and/or functional tests.

 -   Run the following shell commands to fetch upstream changes and rebase your branch onto `master`: